 Chicagobears.com | The Official Website of the Chicago Bears

-Brian Ginn is in his second season with the Bears as an offensive quality control coach.
-He also possesses 17 years of coaching experience at the collegiate level, all with the University of Delaware (2000-16).
+Brian Ginn was promoted to assistant special teams coach in 2020, where he will work under coordinator Chris Tabor.
+Ginn completed his second season with the Bears as an offensive quality control coach in 2019.
+He possesses 20 years of coaching experience, including 18 at the collegiate level, all with the University of Delaware (2000-17).

 In 2018, Ginn was part of an offensive staff that helped the Bears average 26.3 points per game, fourth-best in the NFC, and scored 24 or more points 11 times in 2018, the most since scoring 24+ points in 11 games in 1995, and were the only team to hold a second-half lead in every regular-season game in 2018.

-During his 22 seasons affiliated with the Delaware football program as a player and coach, Ginn has been a part of teams that have posted 17 winning seasons that captured five conference titles, six Lambert Cup championships while advancing to the NCAA tournament eight times.
-He helped Delaware capture a national title in 2003 and was part of a coaching staff that made it to the title game two other times (2007 and 2010).
+During his 22 seasons affiliated with the Delaware football program as a player and coach, Ginn was a part of 17 winning seasons that captured five conference titles and six Lambert Cup championships while advancing to the NCAA tournament eight times.
+He helped Delaware capture a national title in 2003 and was part of a coaching staff that made it to the title game on two other occasions (2007 and 2010).

 While a quarterback at Delaware, Ginn was teammates with current Bears head coach Matt Nagy.
 He split time with Nagy as a junior in 1998 before suffering a season-ending broken leg in the third game of the season.
 As a senior captain in 1999, Ginn began the season as Nagy's backup but took over late in the season when Nagy was injured and threw for 997 yards and six touchdowns.